British diaspora in Africa: Language

-Much like Australian and South African English, spoken English exists on a continuum from broad, general to cultivated (broad and general accents), based on an individuals background particularly, class and income and historically, ethnicity.
+Much like Australian and South African English, spoken English exists on a continuum from broad, general to cultivated (broad and general accents), based on an individual's background particularly, class and income and historically, ethnicity.
 Affluent, middle class and highly educated Zimbabweans speak in a cultivated accent, influenced by older forms of southern British English, the now archaic Rhodesian English and South African English.
 The cultivated accent is sometimes humorously mocked by other speakers for its nasality and alleged pretentiousness, with speakers derided as the so-called nose brigades.
 Robert Mugabe, Brendan Taylor, Pommie Mbangwa, Dave Houghton and journalists Peter Ndoro and Sophie Chamboko are notable speakers of a cultivated accent.
 Rural and urban working class speakers, on the other hand are heavily influenced by their native languages (these groups are also mocked as SRBs whose accents betray their strong rural background.
 Lower middle class black Zimbabweans are generally the most prominent in the mainstream media, fall in a spectrum between the two accents.
 Speakers of this general Zimbabwean accent include Morgan Tsvangirai, Evan Mawarire, Simba Makoni and Tatenda Taibu.
 English is spoken by virtually all in the cities, but less so in rural areas.
 Today English, the official language, enjoys status dominance and is the language of instruction in education, commerce, the government and the majority of the media.

 Rhodes University in Grahamstown houses the Dictionary Unit for South African English.
 The fourth edition of A Dictionary of South African English was published in 1991, and the second edition of the Oxford South African Concise Dictionary was published in 2010.
 The English Academy of Southern Africa, founded in 1961, is dedicated to promoting the effective use of English as a dynamic language in Southern Africa.

 A few South African English coinages are listed below: